Beyond imposter syndrome: the self-worth wound holding businesswomen back

 If this resonates, you might also want to read: "Why do you feel you're not good enough?".

 And there are also what I call the Burrs in your Fur - what clings to you after you've gone deep into the Comparison Trap, scrolling a competitor's or mentors website or their carefully curated posts.
-Those burrs are uncomfortable little reminders that prod and prick, insisting your work will never measure up, give far too much ammunition for your Inner Critic to call upon when she senses a moment of doubt…
+Those burrs are uncomfortable little reminders that prod and prick, insisting your work will never measure up, and give far too much ammunition for your Inner Critic to call upon when she senses a moment of doubt…

 This isn't a mindset problem - but mindset is part of the solution